RisingStack/oneshot-budapest/README.md

 Venue: TBA

-ONE-SHOT is a one day single track speaker series presented by RisingStack and NodeConf.
+ONE-SHOT is a one day single track speaker series presented by NodeConf.

 ## Talk Acceptance